 - A citizen of the Federated States of Micronesia, Republic of the Marshal Islands, or Republic of Palau (limited to Pell Grants for Marshal Islands & Micronesia citizens and Pell Grants/FSEOG Grants, and Federal Work-Study for Palau citizens.)

 - If you meet the aforementioned criteria, the next step is to fill out the Free Application for Federal Student Aid (FAFSA).
 This is the federal form that will take your personal and financial information into account and offer a tailored federal aid package.

 Qualifying for private student loans can be quite challenging, and the options are limited.
 In general, lenders require applicants to have an established credit history and good-to-excellent credit.
 Many young international students lack any established credit history at all, and those who have credit in their country may find in non-transferrable to the US credit system.
 The combination of low- or no-credit and non-U.S. citizen status complicates the application efforts of thousands of otherwise-qualified students.

-However, there are still certain private lenders, such as Citizens Bank and Discover Student Loans, who offer student loans to international students.
+Some private lenders such as Citizens Bank and Discover Student Loans offer student loans to international students.
 Each private lender requires a cosigner who is a permanent resident or US citizen; furthermore, the cosigner must have at least a good credit score.

-College comes with a high price tag, especially for students entering the US.
+College can come with a high price tag, especially for students entering the US.
 Adding to those challenges, international students don’t have the same opportunities as Americans when it comes to financial aid.
 While scholarships are an option, not everyone can secure a full ride through free money.
-Aside from paying out of pocket, the leftover options, federal financial aid and private student loans, are limited for non-US citizens who may lack the proper credentials.
+Aside from paying out of pocket, the remaining options, federal financial aid and private student loans, are limited for non-US citizens who may lack the proper credentials.

 While it may be limited, not all international students are immediately barred from all financial aid.
 Many can still qualify, and it starts with looking into the criteria before applying for a loan or filling out the FAFSA.